bartificer/programming-by-stealth/docs/tidbit4.md

 I've been thinking about this a lot because I've just finished helping Allison migrate her website from the old-world single-server model, to a modern cloud architecture, and boosting her site's performance by a few hundred percent in the processes (no exaggeration ).

 From the point of view of a visitor www.podfeet.com is a website, but from Allison's point of view it's a web app.
-To be more sepecific, it's an instance of the popular open source content management system (CMS) [Wordpress](https://wordpress.org/).
+To be more specific, it's an instance of the popular open source content management system (CMS) [Wordpress](https://wordpress.org/).
 Allison doesn't edit a folder full of HTML files, she uses a web interface and a third-party client to manage the site and its contents.

 ## Matching Podcast Episode